sjbruce3301/Ghost_town_mapper/README.md

 If the KML file link isn't working, just change the script to print the KML contents, then copy and paste into a text file, and save as .kml

 An example KML file is included of the ghost town list in CO.

+***Update: not all Wikipedia pages are laid out the same with coordinates, will be adding scrapers for other states using other websites.